syncfusion-content/winui-docs/winui/Funnel-Chart/Getting-Started.md

 ## Enable Data Labels

-The [DataLabelSettings]() property of [FunnelChart]() can be used to enable data labels to improve the readability of the Funnel chart.
-The label Visibility is set to `False` by default.
+The [DataLabelSettings]() property of [SfFunnelChart]() is used to enable data labels to improve the readability of the funnel chart.
+The label visibility is set to `False` by default.

 {% tabs %}